kennycason/kennycason/posts/2016-11-25-cellular-automata-pokemon-types.markdown

 Simulations include:

-- 1. A balanced 3 Typed CA (Fire, Water, Fire).
+- 1. A balanced 3 Typed CA (Fire, Water, Grass).
 - 2. A larger, balanced N Typed CA.
 - 3. The full Pokemon Type CA based on the strength/weakness/immunity charts of <a href="http://bulbapedia.bulbagarden.net/wiki/Type" target="blank">Gen 1 Pokemon games</a>

-## #1 Balanced 3 Type Simulation (Fire, Water, Fire)
+## #1 Balanced 3 Type Simulation (Fire, Water, Grass)

 This demonstration is a CA that simulates three balanced Pokemon types battling against each other.

-Balanced meaning that Type A can beat B, and only B. Type B can beat B, and only B. So on and so forth.
+Balanced meaning that Type A can beat B, and only B. Type B can beat C, and only C. So on and so forth.

 ### Rules for 3 Type Simulation